-- The 1205 document was received from a Vietnamese agent of the GRU who provided the GRU with a number of materials during the war, which were judged to be reliable. - The GRU performed two assessments of the source's reliability.
+- The GRU performed two assessments of the source's reliability.
 In 1993, GRU Chief General Ladygin ordered a review of the activity and reliability of the agent.
 Based primarily on an assessment of the agent that was performed at the beginning of the 1970s, the agent was judged to be "reliable," that everything with this agent "was in order" and the agent was "working for us." - The GRU assessment had also determined that the information received from this agent was first-hand information and accurately reflected the internal political situation in North Vietnam.